Details about all PlumePack's limitations and Known Issues we are aware of

 have their Project Item in the

-However if you really need to PlumePack
+When you choose to PlumePack

 The warp stabilizer effect is a Premiere Pro native effect which can stabilize your moving video for a smoother result.